The Difference Between Corporate and Individual Trustees

 We know this is a dense topic, but it’s important to understand your options properly (and why we may or may not recommend certain structures).
 The key takeaway here is: if you decide to set up a trust, you will need to appoint a trustee to control the trust.
 A trustee can be either:

-• an individual trustee (a person); or
+• An individual trustee (a person); or

-• a corporate trustee (a registered company).
+• A corporate trustee (a registered company).

 Setting up a trust with a corporate trustee may require more time and additional cost as you will need to register a company, but there are many benefits associated with doing so.
 These benefits include greater asset protection and limited liability.
 In many cases, a corporate trustee is the best option despite the higher setup costs.